opf/openproject/docs/faq/README.md

 ### How can I migrate from an old version of OpenProject to the latest version?

 OpenProject changed the database from MySQL (rarely also MariaDB) in older Versions and used PostgreSQL 10 afterwards.
-With the relase of version 12 OpenProject introduced the PostgreSQL 13 database.
+With the release of version 12 OpenProject introduced the PostgreSQL 13 database.
 For further information on several database migrations, please have a look at [this section](../installation-and-operations/misc).

 ## Other